 How would you like to start using your 360 camera to earn money or to gain an advantage over other real estate agents?
-I think the best opportunity for that is with 360 photos for real estate.
-In this post and video, I compare some of the best 360 cameras for real estate, and what are the advantages and disadvantages of each one.
+I think the best opportunity for that is with 360 photos for virtual tours and real estate.
+In this post and video, I compare some of the best 360 cameras for virtual tours and real estate, and what are the advantages and disadvantages of each one.
 I also discuss some software and techniques for real estate photos and virtual tours, including how to avoid being seen in a 360 photo, even when there’s nowhere to hide.
-Here is the video:
+(Updated with new cameras as of June 2018)

 01:19 Why 360 photos?

 03:24 Comparison of 360 cameras

 07:22 Yi 360 VR

 08:44 Xiaomi Mijia Mi Sphere

 10:17 GoPro panoramic heads